 Families are welcome to register their students for any of the following locations that best fits their schedule and geography.
 Cost: $200 per student.
 Financial assistance available.

-- at no cost to the families these locations serve.
-These include:
+Bold Idea offers ideaSpark at partner locations at no cost to the families these locations serve.
+These currently include:

 Rosemont Elementary and International Language School (Dallas ISD)